 Styles of communication can be classified from high- to low-context [154].
-High-context cultures are those cultures that disseminate information relying on shared experience, cultural background/ history, implicit messages, nonverbal cues, and the relationship between the two parties [33; 421; 480].
-Members of these cultural groups tend to listen with their eyes and focus on how something was said (or not said) or conveyed as well as facial expressions, tone of voice, posture, and the environment [132; 154; 480].
-On the other hand, low-context cultures rely on precise verbal communication or what is explicitly stated in the conversation [33; 480].
+High-context cultures are those cultures that disseminate information relying on shared experience, implicit messages, nonverbal cues, and the relationship between the two parties [33; 421].
+Members of these cultural groups tend to listen with their eyes and focus on how something was said or conveyed [132; 154].
+On the other hand, low-context cultures rely on verbal communication or what is explicitly stated in the conversation [33].
 Consequently, low-context communicators listen with their ears and focus on what is being said [132; 154; 421].
 Western culture, including the United States, can be classified as a low-context culture.
 On the other hand, groups from collectivistic cultures, such as Asian/Pacific Islanders, Hispanics, Native Americans, and African Americans, are from high-context cultures [154].
 A study of Asian American and White college students found that Asian American students reported using indirect styles of communication more frequently compared to their White counterparts [236].
 The researchers also found a relationship between adhering to Asian cultural values of emotional self-control and higher usage of indirect communication styles among the Asian American students.
 Clearly, adherence to cultural values influences communication styles.